samuelreyesiglesias/samuelreyesiglesias/README.md

 - **Duration:** 2011 - 2013

 ##### Responsibilities:
-- Developed software solutions tailored to meet the unique needs of clients, focusing on usability and functionality.
+- Created software to fit what clients wanted, making sure it was easy to use and worked well.
-- Worked closely with stakeholders to gather requirements, design software architecture, and deliver high-quality solutions within project timelines.
+- Talked a lot with people involved to understand what they needed, planned out how the software would work, and got it done on time.
-- Contributed to the development of innovative software products, enhancing the company's reputation for excellence in the software development industry.
+- Helped make new software that made our company look really good at making great software.

 #### Company: PC MILLENIUM